rntmancuso/black-box-profiler/README.md

 Exec. took 7472
 ````

-l.
-Now start the application, suppress its output and send it to background: `./migrate 1>/dev/null &` ; expected output (PID might vary):
+4. Now start the application, suppress its output and send it to background: `./migrate 1>/dev/null &` ; expected output (PID might vary):
 ````
 root@xilinx-zcu102-2017_3:~/bb_profiler/benchmarks# ./migrate 1>/dev/null &
 [1] 601
 ````

-l.
-Move to the kernel module directory and execute `insmod ./migr_mod.ko`
+5. Move to the kernel module directory and execute `insmod ./migr_mod.ko`

-l.
-The module will locate the *migrate* process and attempt to migrate the first two pages of the heap to the private page pool.
+6. The module will locate the *migrate* process and attempt to migrate the first two pages of the heap to the private page pool.
 The expected output on the serial console should be something like:
 ````
 root@xilinx-zcu102-2017_3:~/bb_profiler/kernel_module# insmod migr_mod.ko
 [ 3701.358177] migr_mod: loading out-of-tree module taints kernel.